micro-webapps/webconf-spec/dev/README.md

 Within this specification we follow [the semantic versioning pattern](http://semver.org/spec/v2.0.0.html).

 # What is webconf-spec?
-Webconfig-spec is specification of webserver configuration for web applications configuration.
+Webconf-spec is specification of webserver configuration for web applications configuration.
 The goal of webconf-spec is to provide a way how to configure widely used webservers or proxies like Apache httpd, Nginx or HAProxy using the single configuration file.

 # What is it useful for?